 While spending time at a neighbor’s house, I met a guy named Mike.
 I was instantly attracted to him.
 He had big blue eyes and a pretty smile.
 We started flirting and talking on the phone pretty regularly.
 There was only one problem.
 I had just turned 14 when I met him, and he was 21.
 There was no way my dad was going to let me date a grown man no matter how infatuated I was.
 So we set up a date, and I told my dad I was spending the night with a girlfriend of mine.
 I spent the night with Mike instead.
 Within weeks, I suspected that I might be pregnant and confided in Mike who suspected the same.
 We were both pretty excited.
 Hiding the pregnancy from my dad was like trying to hide broccoli in a glass of milk; he could see right through my failed attempts.

-Needless to say, my dad wasn’t nearly as excited about the pregnancy as Mike and I were.
+Needless to say, my dad wasn’t nearly as excited about the pregnancy as Mike and I was.
 Once he found out how old Mike was, he threatened to have him thrown in jail for statutory rape.
 I was adamant that we would raise this child and live happily ever after.
 There were a few flaws in my plan: At 14, I wasn’t old enough to drop out of school or get married.
 I wasn’t even old enough to drive.
 Mike had a job detailing cars, but he wasn’t making enough money to raise a family.
 He risked a felony charge by continuing to date me.
 Still, he came by the house one night to talk to my dad “man to man.”
-He explained that he loved me, and that he was ready to help me raise the baby.
+He explained that he loved me and that he was ready to help me raise the baby.
 My dad chased him out of the house.
 I was distraught.

 As a single father working full-time, my dad didn’t have the resources to bring another child into our home.
 Not only would it be difficult financially, but with me attending school, no one would be home to watch the baby.
 He still saw me as a child—incapable of raising another child.
 He presented me with my first option: abortion.
 This was an option that I dismissed immediately.
 I wouldn’t even consider it.
 He then told me that my other option was adoption.
 The only adoptions I had ever heard of were the completely closed adoptions of the past where girls were sent to unwed mothers’ homes only to give birth to children they would never see or hear from again.
 I couldn’t stomach the thought of it.
 I was incredibly opposed to the idea, but, at 14, you don’t have a lot of legal independence from your parents.
 So when he set up an appointment with an adoption counselor, I had to go.